 Transitioning from a seated position to standing while cycling will help relieve these symptoms.
-The only thing with this position change it can be short-lived as you exhaust more energy riding while standing up.
+This can be short-lived though as you exhaust more energy riding while standing up.

 Here are 6 Tips to endure standing up riding for long periods:

-- Wear Comfortable Well-Fitted Cycling/MTB Shoes You don’t want shoes that are too narrow or too loose that they take the comfort away from mashing the pedals.
+1. Wear Comfortable Well-Fitted Cycling/MTB Shoes.
+You don’t want shoes that are too narrow or too loose that they take the comfort away from mashing the pedals.
 If you have “flat feet”, it may be wise to find a shoe insert that will give you greater support.

-- Strengthen The Core.
+3. Strengthen The Core.
 Having tight abs will definitely improve your ability to endure standing up on the bike.
 You don’t even have to follow old techniques of lying on the floor to get a good core workout.
-This also will keep the lower back from suffering from fatigue on long rides.
+This will also keep the lower back from suffering from fatigue on long rides.

-- Maintain Proper Posture.
+4. Maintain Proper Posture.
 Riding in this upright position after covering some miles can lead to poor posture.
-Keeping good posture would include distributing your weight evenly on your feet standing tall
+Keeping good posture would include distributing your weight evenly on your feet standing tall.

-- Stay Well Hydrated Drinking plenty of water or electrolytes during rides will be vital to preventing dehydration.
+5. Stay Well Hydrated.
+Drinking plenty of water or electrolytes during rides will be vital to preventing dehydration.
 Plan on bringing enough water on long rides and in hotter climates to minimize muscle fatigue.

-- Move Around To Promote Circulation Some cyclists remain very stiff while standing up on the bike.
+6. Move Around To Promote Circulation.
+Some cyclists remain very stiff while standing up on the bike.
 It’s better to move around a little at least with the bike.
-A way to do this while riding is by swing the bike by the handlebars from side to side.
+A way to do this while riding is by swinging the bike by the handlebars from side to side.
 Making adjustments in standing up straight with the chest high and chin tucked will help aid in circulation as well.